VogtRyan/Pisces/README.txt

     $ doas make install

-Two executables, pisces and pwgen (a password generator for Pisces), will be installed in /usr/local/bin/, and the manual pages for both in /usr/local/man/.
+Two executables, pisces and pwgen (a password generator for Pisces), will be installed in /usr/local/bin/, and the manual pages for both in /usr/local/man/man1/.

+By default, Pisces uses the arc4random() family of functions to generate random data.
+For C libraries that do not provide, e.g., arc4random_buf(), use the following make command to draw random data from the /dev/random cryptographic pseudorandom number generator (CPRNG) instead:

+    $ make CPRNG=dev
+    $ sudo make install

+The installation location can be modified by setting the PREFIX variable during the "make install" build step:

+    $ make
+    $ make PREFIX=~/pisces install

+That will install the executables to ~/pisces/bin/ and the manual pages to ~/pisces/man/man1/.

 -------------------------------------------------------------------------------